 The Area encompasses a majority of the City owned parks, over the lifespan of this Plan; the Agency should focus resources to increase their Level of Service.
 Other non-City owned facilities are included in this district.
 The Agency should assist these facilities secondarily in terms of infrastructure (pedestrian connectivity) and community policing.
-These actions should enhance neighborhood quality of life, encourage outside investment by means of becoming destinations, and offer a opportunities to Disseminate Information about the Agency and its activities.
-This should directly affect the spread of slum and blight areas.
+These actions should enhance neighborhood quality of life, encourage outside investment by means of redeveloped destinations, and offer opportunities to disseminate Agency information.

-- POLICY 1) The Agency shall encourage the expansion of the Historic Park to include buildings of historic value to the community. - POLICY 2) The Agency should maximize its resources to attain the most efficient, sustainable maintenance of City owned parks in the Area. - POLICY 3) The Agency may assist in the development of athletic fields, partnering with the City and other stakeholders. - POLICY 4) The Agency should plan the interconnectivity of recreational facilities in the Area by developing and funding a Linear Park Trail (LPT).
+- POLICY 1) The Agency shall encourage the expansion of the Historic Park to include buildings of historic value to the community. - POLICY 2) The Agency shall maximize its resources to attain the most efficient, sustainable maintenance of City owned parks in the Area. - POLICY 3) The Agency may assist in the development of athletic fields, partnering with the City and other stakeholders. - POLICY 4) The Agency shall plan the interconnectivity of recreational facilities in the Area by developing and funding a Linear Park Trail (LPT). - POLICY 5) The Agency shall Disseminate information about its projects and services through the enhancement of City owned Public Use facilities in the Area.

-- TASK 1) Develop a park strategy based in-part on the finding from the joint CRA-YMCA recreation study. - TASK 2) Research parking accommodations and park multi-modal interconnectivity through a Linear Park Trail (LPT). - TASK 3) Receive Governing Authority permission to apply for and match third party grants that support the goals of this section of the plan. - TASK 4) Research all alternatives to maximize efficiency of the Agency's Parks and recreation funding. - TASK 5) Plan and implement public internet services in city parks.
+- TASK 1) Develop a park strategy based in-part on the finding from the joint CRA-YMCA recreation study. - TASK 2) Research parking accommodations and park multi-modal interconnectivity through a Linear Park Trail (LPT). - TASK 3) Receive Governing Authority permission to apply for and match third party grants that support the goals of this section of the Plan. - TASK 4) Research all alternatives to maximize efficiency of the Agency's Parks and recreation funding. - TASK 5) Plan and implement public internet services in city parks.